 What if they still want to eat dairy product?

-Since the body cannot digest lactose like other people, undigested lactose will go into large intestine to interact with bacteria in large intestine.
-Then symptoms like bloating, diarrhea and gases will come.
+Since the body cannot digest lactose like other people, undigested lactose will go into the large intestine to interact with bacteria in the large intestine.
+The bacteria break down the undigested lactose and build up gases that have impacts on gastrointestinal function.
+Then symptoms like flatulence, bloating, diarrhea, and abdominal discomfort will come.
+The onset of these symptoms is significantly associated with the amount of lactose ingested, the presence of visceral hypersensitivity, and a history of gastrointestinal disorders.

 Why people develop this?

-Back when we are all baby, we can all digest milk, but the enzyme that digest lactose become turned off when we grow into adulthood.
-Mutation then happens on some human when they start to domesticate cows for milks and become able to digest lactose even if they are adult.
+As mentioned earlier, lactose intolerance is due to the reason of lactase deficiency.
+When lactase is absent, the undigested lactose is fermented by bacteria and causing gastrointestinal discomfort by releasing hydrogen and methane gases.
+Lactose intolerance is more prevalent in older people than in babies.
+Back when we are all baby, we can all digest milk, but the enzyme that digest lactose becomes turned off when we grow into adulthood.
+Mutation then happens on some humans when they start to domesticate cows for milk and become able to digest lactose even if they are adults.

-It is the science that enable we people to enjoy dairy products!
+It is the science that enables people to enjoy dairy products!
 We hope this article sparkles your mind for your good day!

 - Helen, T. (2012, December 28).
 An Evolutionary Whodunit: How Did Humans Develop Lactose Tolerance?.
 Retrieved 18 December 2019, from https://www.npr.org/sections/thesalt/2012/12/27/168144785/an-evolutionary-whodunit-how-did-humans-develop-lactose-tolerance